AbhishekMankame/CPP_tutorial/Learning/sorting/bucket_sort.md

 ❌ Needs extra space for buckets. <br>
 ❌ Not efficient when data is not uniformy distributed. <br>
 ❌ Choosing wrong number of buckets = 💥disaster!

+### 📸 Full Funny Picture:
+Imagine Bucket Sort like a wedding photoshoot:
+- You have short people, tall people, and medium people.
+- Photographer makes groups: "Shorties here!
+Giants there!" 📸
+- Inside each group, organize nicely.
+- Then click final majestic photo = Sorted Array!